macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 58: March 24, 2020

+**Today's Progress**: #R8D58 Was pulling my hair for a couple of hours over DocumentFragment.
+The solution is in the docs.
+After you use it is empty and you have to recreate it.
+Kata today @ Codewars: "ISBN-10 Validation". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Rank 388 @ Codewars - 4 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 57: March 23, 2020

 **Today's Progress**: #R8D57 Squashed all the bugs in my restaurant page.
 Seems the materialize documentation has many errors.
 Problems completed @ Codewars: "The Most Sacred of Days". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode